A Step by Step Guide to Deactivate Facebook Ad Accounts

 One thing that is crucial to know, is that any accounts that stay in your business manager that remain inactive for 60 days, get automatically banned by Facebook.

 A lot of people are unaware of this, and you can get burned if you find all your ad accounts have been banned because of limited use.

-So here’s what you do.
-Basically what you do is you go into the business settings of your Business Manager and you go to the Ad Accounts section on the left hand side to manually park the ad account.
+To solve this you want to go into the business settings of your Business Manager, then go into the Ad Accounts section on the left hand side to manually park the ad account.

 Select the add account that you don’t plan on using.

 You then need to click the small icon with the three dots – then click the deactivate button.

 Once you deactivate the ad account, you’re telling Facebook, “I don’t want to use this right now but I plan on using it in the future.”